Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 as new architecture levels are introduced relatively rarely.
-This is what a static plugin is — one where the list of all valid property values is supposed to remain the same within a single version, and therefore the list ofsupported properties is independent of what packages are being installed.
+This is what a static plugin is — one where the list of all valid property values is supposed to remain the same within a single version, and therefore the list of supported properties is independent of what packages are being installed.

 Now let's consider a different use case: we need to express a dependency on a runtime whose version changes frequently, and is not predictable.
 Said version could be `1.0.0`, `1.2.2`, `2.0.10`, `2.3.99`… We're facing
 two problems here.
-Firstly, the list of all valid values can be very long (to be precise, infinitely long).
-Secondly, we can't fully predict what the future versions will be.
+First, the list of all valid values can be very long (to be precise, infinitely long).
+Second, we can't fully predict what the future versions will be.

 Let's start with the lower bound.
 If the system has version `1.2.2` installed,